-If an ex-employee wishes to raise a grievance, they must set out their grievance and the basis for that grievance in writing and provide a copy to the Chairman.
+If an ex-employee wishes to raise a grievance, they must set out their grievance and the basis for that grievance in writing and provide a copy to the Chairman, or Vice-Chairman or nominated councillor if appropriate.

-Following receipt of a Statement of Grievance, the Chairman will either write to the ex-employee inviting them to attend a meeting to discuss the grievance, or to ask for the ex-employee's agreement to the Council responding to the grievance in writing.
+Following receipt of a Statement of Grievance, the Chairman (or Vice-Chairman or nominated councillor) will either write to the ex-employee inviting them to attend a meeting to discuss the grievance, or to ask for the ex-employee's agreement to the Council responding to the grievance in writing.